 ††Certain business courses will require passing a Stern proficiency exam after admission.
 View course syllabi for more information.

-After admission and arrival on campus, there is a separate application required for official admission to the BS-MS program.
+After admission, there is a separate application required for official admission to the BS-MS program.

-Students interested in the BS-MS program (especially if they are applying as a rising junior) must have completed both Financial Accounting and Managerial Accounting before they transfer.
+Students interested in the BS-MS program (especially if they are applying as a rising junior) must have completed Financial Accounting before they transfer.

-To complete the BS-MS program requirements, students transferring as rising sophomores should expect to complete 3 years of coursework followed by an intensive summer, while students transferring as rising juniors should expect to complete 2 years of coursework followed by an intensive summer.
+To complete the BS-MS program requirements, students must take a sufficient amount of coursework to obtain an undergraduate degree, followed by a summer intensive to obtain an MS in Accounting.
+Students transferring as rising sophomores should expect to complete 3 years of coursework followed by an intensive summer, while students transferring as rising juniors should expect to complete 2 years of coursework followed by an intensive summer.

 A two-part creative portfolio is required.
 Part one is a five to ten page essay on a film, director, or any film-related topic.
 Part two is a one-page statement addressing three short answer questions.
 All portfolios must be submitted by the application deadline date.